Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic Cycles

 \subsubsection{`Non-Archimedean' regulator}

-One also has a `non-Archimedean' regulator which is the boundary map in the localization sequence.
-Let $S$ be a variety with generic point $\eta$.
-Let $X \rightarrow S$ be a family of surfaces over $S$ and let $X_{\eta}$ denote the generic fibre and $X_s$ the special fibres over a closed point $s$.
-Then one has a localization sequence
+One also has a `non-Archimedean' regulator which is the boundary map in a certain localization sequence.
+Let $S$ be a variety, $s$ an irreducible divisor and $U=S \backslash \{s\}$.
+If $\XX \rightarrow S$ is a family of surfaces over $S$ and $X_U$ and $X_s$ the fibres over $U$ and $s$ respectively, the usual localization sequence relates the Chow groups of $\XX$ and $X_U$ and $X_s$.
+In terms of motivic cohomology groups (recall $CH^p(X)=H^{2p}_{\M}(X,\Q(p))$) this is

+However, it is not left exact.
+The localization sequence for motivic cohomology groups \cite{bloc} extends this to a long exact sequence.
+We can also extend it by replacing $s$ by all irreducible divisors of $S$ and $U$ by the generic point $\eta$ of $S$.
+Let $X_{\eta}$ denote the generic fibre.
+Then one has

-where $S^1$ denotes the set of irreducible closed subvarieties of codimension $1$.
+Here $S^1$ is the set of all irreducible closed subvarieties of codimension $1$ of $S$.